Skip to main content

 We have set a target to reduce our operational emissions (covering Scope 1 and 2 emissions) by 80% by 2030.
 This target forms part of the long-term incentive plan for our executive directors.

-Our Scope 1 and 2 emissions in 2024 were 69% lower than our 2020 baseline showing good progress towards our target.
-The main driver of this reduction was our smaller office footprint in response to changing workspace needs.
+Our Scope 1 and 2 emissions in 2025 were 79% lower than our 2020 baseline showing good progress towards our target.
+The main driver of this reduction was our smaller office footprint in response to changing workspace needs and our efforts to transition to renewable electricity sources at our offices.
 In the future, we expect to keep reducing our emissions gradually year on year towards our goal.

-Our focus for 2024 has been on improving the accuracy, reliability and consistency of our carbon footprint data.
-This has allowed us to better understand the most significant sources of our emissions, identify opportunities to reduce emissions and has laid the foundation for our Climate Transition Plan that will publish in 2025.
+Our in recent years has been on improving the accuracy, reliability and consistency of our carbon footprint data.
+This has allowed us to better understand the most significant sources of our emissions, identify opportunities to reduce emissions and has laid the foundation for our Climate Transition Plan.

 We also engaged our energy broker to provide an Energy Savings and Opportunities Scheme Report and Energy Audit to identify opportunities in our Southampton office to improve our energy efficiency and reduce consumption.